 Common Code Reviews Challenges

 These are common challenges people face when gaining expertise in code reviews.
 Tackling these challenges head-on can help you learn this skill quicker.I'm a senior software engineer leading a team of junior developers.
 During a code review, I noticed that one of the junior developers consistently makes the same mistakes in their code.
 It's causing delays in our project and I'm concerned about the quality of their work.
 I'm not sure how to address this issue without demotivating the developer or damaging our working relationship.
 What strategies can I use to provide constructive feedback and help them improve their coding skills?I'm a software engineer working on a project with a tight deadline.
 I submitted my code for review, but the reviewer has been taking a long time to provide feedback.
 This delay is causing a bottleneck in the development process and slowing down the project.
 I'm unsure how to approach the reviewer and ask for timely feedback without coming across as pushy or impatient.
-How can I effectively communicate the urgency of the situation and ensure prompt code reviews?Add your own to track your progress and inspire others
+How can I effectively communicate the urgency of the situation and ensure prompt code reviews?Work on your own challenge with the Practica AI Coach

 Example Code Review PoliciesExample code review policies may include guidelines for the frequency and scope of reviews, the use of automated tools, and the roles and responsibilities of different team members.
 Policies should be tailored to the needs and culture of the organization.